cloverdx/cloverdx-server-docker/README.md

 Exported JMX ports:

-* ``8686`` - JMX monitoring of Server Core and Tomcat, use to monitor and analyse behavior of the core parts of server, i.e. scheduling, listeners, web UI, etc.
+* ``8686`` - JMX monitoring of Server Core and Tomcat, use to monitor and analyse behavior of the core parts of server, i.e. scheduling, listeners, web UI, etc. Use this port when connecting a **JMX client to Server Core**.
+* ``8687`` - RMI port for the above JMX monitoring of Server Core.
+This port is a utility port transparently used by JMX client.
-* ``8687`` - JMX monitoring of Worker, use to monitor and analyse behavior of jobs, jobflows, etc.
+* ``8688`` - JMX monitoring of Worker, use to monitor and analyse behavior of jobs, jobflows, etc. Use this port when connecting a **JMX client to Worker**.
+* ``8689`` - RMI port for the above JMX monitoring of Worker.
+This port is a utility port transparently used by JMX client.

 ---

 # Security

-By default, the ports exposed by the container (8080, 8686, 8687) do not use SSL.
+By default, the ports exposed by the container do not use SSL.
 To secure them via SSL, additional configuration is needed:

 ## HTTPS